-Using our Terms or Reference and Operational Guidelines, we will assess whether special circumstances apply to any or all of the documents.
+Using our Rules and Operational Guidelines, we will assess whether special circumstances apply to any or all of the documents.

 As part of this process, we will look at the options you have suggested for providing the information to the other party in a way that allows them to see and respond to it.